cran-task-views/Bayesian/Bayesian.md

 #### Spatial models
 -   `r pkg("CARBayes")` implements a class of univariate and multivariate spatial generalised linear mixed models for areal unit data, with inference in a Bayesian setting using Markov chain Monte Carlo (MCMC) simulation.
 Also, see `r pkg("CARBayesdata")`.
 -   `r pkg("CARBayesST")`, which implements a class of univariate and multivariate spatio-temporal generalised linear mixed models for areal unit data, with inference in a Bayesian setting using Markov chain Monte Carlo (MCMC) simulation.
--   `r pkg("CircSpaceTime")` implementation of Bayesian models for spatial and spatio-temporal interpolation of circular data using Gaussian Wrapped and Gaussian Projected distributions.
 -   The function `krige.bayes()` in the `r pkg("geoR")`
     package performs Bayesian analysis of geostatistical data allowing specification of different levels of uncertainty in the model